Our Team

 Breana Blackburn is a Reentry Case Manager for Project Commutation.
 As a part of the reentry team, she works together with the attorneys and staff of Project Commutation to provide support services to justice-involved individuals while incarcerated and as they re-enter our communities.
 Breana works together with our team to arrange, coordinate, monitor, evaluate, and fully advocate for all of our clients so that they can experience a successful reentry process.
 Whether it’s housing, transportation, hygiene products, employment, or even just someone to talk to- the Reentry Team is here for them!

 Breana has a bachelor’s degree in Psychology and Sociology, with a certificate in criminal justice.
 She spent the first 3 years out of college working in the mental health field as behavioral health case manager.
-She moved to Oklahoma over a year ago, obtained her BHCM II certification, and started her adventure with working in the prison system.
+She moved to Oklahoma about 4 years ago, obtained her BHCM II certification, and started her adventure with working in the prison system.

 Emma